OVERVIEW

 False.
 Whether you operate as a sole proprietorship, partnership, single-member LLC, multi-member LLC, S corporation, or C corporation, any business entity is eligible to open a solo 401k.
 The “solo” or “individual” in the name refers to business activity, not business structure.

-The “solo” refers to the requirement that you must not have any employees in your business that work over 1,000 hours per year.
+The “solo” refers to the requirement that you must not have any employees, including part-time employees who are at least 21 years of age, and have worked over 500 hours per year for 3 consecutive 12-month periods.
 The type of business you have doesn’t matter.

 A solo 401k only has two requirements:

 As long as you have no employees, you’re allowed to open a solo 401k.
 The only exception to this rule is your spouse.
-Your spouse is the only person allowed to work in your business for over 1,000 hours per year.
+Your spouse is the only person allowed to work full-time in your business without any restrictions.
 And when they earn income from your business, they can also open a solo 401k and your household can essentially double your contributions each year.

 However, while any business entity can have a solo 401k, there are some key differences, particularly around contribution limits on the employer side.